QBE Insurance

-QBE Insurance Group Limited is a general insurance and reinsurance company listed on the Australian Securities Exchange and headquartered in Sydney.
-The company employs more than 11,700 people in over 27 countries.
-Across its operations, QBE offers commercial, personal and specialty products and risk management products.
+QBE Insurance Group Limited is an Australian multinational general insurance and reinsurance company headquartered in Sydney, Australia.
+QBE offers commercial, personal and specialty products and risk management products.
+The company employs around 13,500 people in 27 countries.

 History

 QBE was founded in 1886 as the North Queensland Insurance Co in Townsville, by two Scottish migrants, James Burns and Robert Philp, founders of shipping company Burns Philp to insure its ships.

 QBE was listed on the Australian Securities Exchange in 1973 from the merger of three companies whose names represent the letters of the combined company, Queensland Insurance, Bankers' and Traders' Insurance Company, and Equitable Life and General Insurance Co., and its founding chairman was J. D. O. Burns.

 Since then, QBE has continued to acquire many companies.
 In 1999 it purchased a 50% shareholding in Mercantile Mutual.
 In 2004 it purchased the other 50% from ING.
 In February 2007, it acquired Mexican insurer Seguros Cumbre SA de CV, whose net tangible assets were estimated at $26 million, and American insurer General Casualty Insurance.
 In 2011, QBE purchased Balboa Insurance of California from the Bank of America.